httpwg/wg-materials/ietf105/minutes.md

 mt: ...not discussed internally, but personal opinion is that's the way forward with experimentation required.

-Mike Bishop: In the side meeting it was discussed that extension may allow multiple schemes, concern about negotiation of multiple schemes howver an extention that allows disable or support may be the best inital state with h3 default state being not_supported.
+Mike Bishop: In the side meeting it was discussed that extension may allow multiple schemes, concern about negotiation of multiple schemes however an extension that allows disable or support may be the best initial state with h3 default state being not_supported.

 Roy Fielding: I think that if we can agree that priority can be communicated in a header field for request and response, rather than framing options or whatever, then we can take this whole discussion off of the critical path for QUIC because the priority scheme can be defined as part of that communication regardless of HTTP version.